 What is the best way to clean brick?

 The best way to clean brick is by applying warm water with a sponge or brush.
 Then, mix three tablespoons of dish soap with 1/2 cup of baking soda in a bowl and stir together to make a paste.
 Apply this paste to the bricks and let it sit for 15 minutes before scrubbing with a brush or sponge.
 Finally, rinse off the paste with warm water.

 Can I use vinegar to clean the brick?

 Yes, you can use vinegar to clean bricks.
-Mix equal vinegar and water in a spray bottle and apply it directly onto the bricks.
+Mix equal vinegar and water in a spray bottle and apply it to the bricks.
 Let it sit for several minutes before using a sponge mop or brush to scrub away dirt and grime.
 Rinse off any remaining residue with warm water afterwards.